containers/podman-desktop/website/docs/proxy/index.md

 # Installing and using Podman Desktop and Podman in a restricted environment

-In a restricted environment you might face this challenges:
+In a restricted environment you might face the following challenges:

 - The default Podman Desktop and Podman installation methods download assets during the setup.